dr-jts/pg-util/doc/postgis-patterns.md

 ) q
 WHERE NOT is_valid;
 ```
-returns all vertices geom, their respective line <id>, and their position in the vertices array of that line, for all vertices with higher Z value as their predecessor.

 ## Query - Polygons
 ### Find polygons intersecting other table of polygons using ST_Subdivide